Sold My Previous Startup. The Going-to-Market Was the Hardest Part. So We Built Wovly.

 - Do your product margins support real scale?

-- What the hell are your competitors actually doing?
+- What are your competitors actually doing?

 You Are Your Own Worst Bias

-The Journey Is a Glorious, Confusing Mess
+The Journey Is a Confusing Mess

-So We Built Wovly
+We Built Wovly

 Keep building,